Sophisticated Representation For The Property Division Process

 Separating the financial lives of two people in a divorce can be a complex process.
 Next to child custody, marital property division is one of the most contentious issues in divorce.
 Once you agree to a settlement, you are bound to it.
 Absent issues such as fraud, there are no do-overs when it comes to the division of marital property.

-If you have questions about asset protection or property division, you can count on The Siemon Law Firm.
-Contact us online or call 770-888-5120 to talk with one of our experienced and compassionate family law attorneys.
-We offer convenient office locations in Alpharetta, Atlanta and Cumming.
+If you have questions about asset division, property division or other related practice areas, you can count on our family law firm.
+Contact us online or call 770-888-5120 to talk with one of our experienced and compassionate family law attorneys in the greater Atlanta area.

 How Are Marital Assets Divided In Georgia?